life-of-kar/Linux-CLI-download-Speedtest/README.md

-# Download Speedtest Advance ver.
+# Linux CLI Download Speedtest

 The script will let you know the avg speed at which each link downloads on your server/localhost.